 All students have a meal account that tracks meal participation.

-Deposits can be made at the front desk by completing the Meal Deposit form or by clicking below:
+Deposits can be made at the front desk by completing the Meal Deposit form or by clicking the e-Funds for Schools link below:

 De acuerdo con la ley federal de derechos civiles y los reglamentos y políticas de derechos civiles del Departamento de Agricultura de EE.
 UU.
 (USDA - U.S. Department of Agriculture), el USDA, sus organismos, ofi y empleados, y las instituciones que participan o administran los programas del USDA tienen prohibido discriminar por motivos de raza, color, origen étnico, sexo, discapacidad, edad o tomar represalias o venganza por actividades anteriores a los derechos civiles en cualquier programa o actividad llevada a cabo o financiado por el USDA.